 Email firstname.lastname@example.org to apply.

 In the spring and summer, girls ages 9-12 have an opportunity to explore trades.
 Youth programs are one-week in length and focus on fostering a passion for trades while developing new skills.
-Note: due to COVID-19, Camp OC was suspended for 2020 - but stay tuned for its return in 2021!

 - legally entitled to work in Canada